zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 together.
 It's easy for you to create your own experiment tracker integration as well.
 Just follow the guide [here](https://docs.zenml.io/component-gallery/experiment-trackers/custom).

+We'd like to also thank the team behind Neptune especially Patrycja Jenkner and Aleksander Wojnarowicz who helped with the integration.
+Also, check out Neptune's blog post on the integration [here](https://neptune.ai/resources/track-visualize-pipelines-zenml-integration).

 If you find any bugs or something doesn't work the way you expect in the Neptune integration, please [let us know in Slack](https://zenml.io/slack-invite) or also feel free to [open up a GitHub issue](https://github.com/zenml-io/zenml/issues/new/choose) if you